 Space heaters can definitely take a toll on small rooms.
 Even the smallest units can be a tripping hazard, which is what makes DeLonghi’s Panel Heater stand out.
 Unlike any other model on this list, this space heater can also be wall-mounted to keep it out of the way.
 To make the transition, simply remove the feet from the bottom and mount the unit to virtually any wall.
 It’s less than 10 inches wide, weighs only 12 pounds, and includes a handle for easy transport.
 As an added safety bonus, the machine shuts off if it either becomes too hot or tips over.
-The sleek design and matte-black finish match virtually any interior.
+The sleek design and matte-black finish match most any interior.

 The best for the office

 As anyone who has ever worked in an office knows, the battle for control over the thermostat is very, very real.
 The ideal room temperature is different for everyone and sometimes the trusty ol’ office sweater just won’t cut it.
 That said, a small personal heater to treat the air in your work area is key and the Honeywell UberHeat is our pick for small spaces.

 But don’t be fooled by the compact built, this solid heater is more than a pint-sized portable.
 The low setting is powerful enough to warm up your little slice of the office without overheating your cubicle mate and the high setting is capable of adding the right amount of heat to smaller offices.
 Standing at 9.5 inches in height, this compact model works great both under and even on your desk without taking up much space.